 - If you are near Woods Hole over the summer, please stop by.
-We are open Wed and Sun 3-5pm or by appointment.
-If you are traveling any distance, please call, text or email ahead of time to make sure we are around.
+Call, text or email ahead of time to make sure we are around.
 When you visit, we’ll give you a tour of the operations, talk about our mission for developing methods in high-intensity urban agriculture, have you sample products, and send you away with a bag full of chili goodies.

 New developments are in the works.
 We’re always looking to improve our operations and expand our market reach.
 Contact us with comments, requests, suggestions, and feedback.

 Posted in aquaponics, Chili peppers, Farming, Farming for the Future, microfarm, products, research | Tagged #aquaponics, #chilipeppers, #microfarm, #planting | Leave a Comment »